Film review: Cold Pursuit (2019), directed by Hans Petter Moland

 tl;dr: An unexpectedly enjoyable Liam Neeson revenge black comedy.

 A while back I fancied watching a film.
 Of the ones I was choosing between Cold Pursuit didn’t sound like one I’d be interested in, because oh yay, another Liam Neeson revenge flick?
+Ugh.
 Two hours seemed too much of a commitment for that, but I thought I’d watch the trailer, and … sold!
 Instead of a bog-standard revenge film, it turned out to be a black comedy!
 My favourite!

 So, Kehoe’s Citizen of the Year is the snowplough man Nels Coxman (Liam Neeson).
 He lives a quiet and unassuming life keeping the roads clear of snow.
 One day his son (Micheál Richardson, a.k.a.
 Neeson’s actual son) is found dead, having overdosed on drugs.
-His wife (Laura Dern) leaves him, Nels is on the brink of suicide when he learns that his son was actually murdered – but who by, and why?
+His wife (Laura Dern) leaves him, Nels is on the brink of suicide when he learns that his son was in fact murdered – but who by, and why?

 Traces seem to lead to Trevor “Viking” Calcote (Tom Bateman), an unhinged drug lord in Denver, so Nels sets out to enact his revenge, one henchman at a time.
 Only thing is, Viking believes the disappearances of his crew to be the work of criminal rival White Bull (Tom Jackson), so it all gets very dark/violent/funny from there.